 Thailand – ~$32

 Last but not least is Thailand.
 At only ₦14,000 for a visa, this country also has one of the cheapest visa fees for Nigerian citizens.
-However, Thailand requires an NDLEA certificate, as well as a Police Clearance certificate in order to apply for a visa; both of which require additional payments that will contribute to an overall increased visa cost.
+However, Thailand requires an NDLEA certificate, as well as a Police Clearance certificate to apply for a visa; both of which require additional payments that will contribute to an overall increased visa cost.

 To wrap up this post, here’s a summary of the seven countries listed above and their respective visa fees and references: